-Feeding hungry people seems such a natural thing for a church to do.
+Feeding hungry people seems like such a natural thing for a church to do.
 Hungry people come to church to be fed spiritually.
-Hungry people should be able to come to church to be fed physically.
-That’s why St. Augustine’s has a Neighborhood Food Pantry!
+Hungry people should be able to come to church to be fed physically too.
+That’s why St. A's Food Pantry exists!

 We know that there are too many in our community who simply don’t have enough food.
-We also know that often it's the “working poor” – men and women with low-paying jobs – who don’t qualify for emergency assistance and struggle to make ends meet even as they bring home one or more paychecks.
-So we’ve designed our pantry to fit their needs.
+We also know that it's often those with low-paying jobs who don’t qualify for emergency assistance and struggle to feed their families.
+This food pantry was created for them.
+Everyone is welcome at the St. A's Food Pantry.
+Everyone.

-If you’re interested in helping out or using our Neighborhood Food Pantry, please visit us, call the church office, or send an email.
+If you’re interested in helping out or using our St. A's Food Pantry, call Deacon Jim at (512) 893-0935, or send an email to email@example.com just show up!!
 We welcome you!

 Where does the food come from?